AlekseyFedorovich/ADXL345_spi_micropython/readme.md

 SDA/SDI/SDO       | vspi mosi (D23)

 ## RAM and MemoryErrors
-Consider that at high sampling rates the MCU collects 3_axes x sampling_rate samples per second.
+Consider that at high sampling rates the MCU collects 3_axes x sampling_rate floats per second.
 This may result in ending the available RAM of MCUs very quickly: set your acquisition time accordingly and clear data arrays when you are done with them.

 ## Examples
 ``` python